 For people who thank the heavens every day for the convenience that is frozen foods, you may also want to thank the man behind the invention.
-His name is Clarence Frank Birdseye II and he just happens to be the founder of the modern frozen food industry.
-So every time you take that bag of frozen veggies or other frozen food from the icebox, you should give a little thanks to Birdseye as well.
+His name is Clarence Frank Birdseye II and he happens to be the founder of the modern frozen food industry.
+So every time you take that bag of frozen veggies or other frozen food from the icebox, you should give a little thanks to Birdseye.
 Without him, you would not be enjoying the convenience of frozen foods.

 Who is Clarence Birdseye?